-23.3.2.1 A permitted activity must comply with all the rules listed in the Activity and Standards tables, and any relevant district wide rules.
+- 23.3.2.1 A permitted activity must comply with all the rules listed in the activity and Standards tables, and any relevant district wide rules. - 23.3.2.2 Compliance with any of the following standards, in particular the permitted standards, does not absolve any commitment to the conditions of any relevant land use consent, consent notice or covenant registered on the site's computer freehold register. - 23.3.2.3 Where an activity does not comply with a standard listed in the standards tables, the activity status identified by the 'Non-Compliance Status' column shall apply.
+Where an activity breaches more than one Standard, the most restrictive status shall apply to the activity.

-- 23.3.2.2 Compliance with any of the following standards, in particular the permitted standards, does not absolve any commitment to the conditions of any relevant land use consent, consent notice or covenant registered on the site's computer freehold register. - 23.3.2.3 Where an activity does not comply with a standard listed in the standards tables, the activity status identified by the 'Non-Compliance Status' column shall apply.
-Where an activity breaches more than one Standard, the most restrictive status shall apply to the Activity. - 23.3.2.4 The Council reserves the right to ensure development and building activities are undertaken in accordance with the conditions of resource and subdivision consent through monitoring. - 23.3.2.5 Applications for building consent for permitted activities shall include information to demonstrate compliance with the following standards, and any conditions of the applicable resource consent subdivision conditions. - 23.3.2.6 For controlled and restricted discretionary activities, the Council shall restrict the exercise of its discretion to the matters listed in the rule. - 23.3.2.7 Building platforms identified on a site's computer freehold register shall have been registered as part of a resource consent approval by the Council. - 23.3.2.8 Internal alterations to buildings including the replacement of joinery are permitted. - 23.3.2.9 These abbreviations are used in the following tables.
-Any activity which is not permitted (P) or prohibited (PR) requires resource consent. - P Permitted C Controlled RD Restricted Discretionary
+- 23.3.2.4 The Council reserves the right to ensure development and building activities are undertaken in accordance with the conditions of resource and subdivision consent through monitoring. - 23.3.2.5 Applications for building consent for permitted activities shall include information to demonstrate compliance with the following standards, and any conditions of the applicable resource consent subdivision conditions. - 23.3.2.6 For controlled and restricted discretionary activities, the Council shall restrict the exercise of its discretion to the matters listed in the rule. - 23.3.2.7 Building platforms identified on a site's computer freehold register shall have been registered as part of a resource consent approval by the Council. - 23.3.2.8 The status of any Plantation Forestry will be determined by the Resource Management (National Environmental Standards for Plantation Forestry) Regulations 2017. - 23.3.2.9 Internal alterations to buildings including the replacement of joinery are permitted. - 23.3.2.10 These abbreviations are used in the following tables.
+Any activity which is not permitted (P) or prohibited (PR) requires resource consent.

-D

-Discretionary

-NC

-Non-Complying

-PR

-Prohibited
+Р Permitted С Controlled RD Restricted Discretionary D Discretionary NC Non-Complying PR Prohibited

-Rules - Activities
+23.4 Rules - Activities